 An important first step in the development of rectal microbicides has been evaluating the rectal safety of microbicides originally formulated as vaginal gels.
-The most studied ARV-based vaginal microbicide is tenofovir gel, which was found safe and effective in reducing HIV risk in women who used it before and after vaginal sex in a study called CAPRISA 004 but not effective in another study known as VOICE, which was designed to evaluate its daily use (as well as daily use of either the oral ARV tablet tenofovir or Truvada).
-Tenofovir gel continues to be evaluated in an ongoing Phase III trial, FACTS 001, testing the same regimen as CAPRISA 004 – before and after sex.
-Depending on the outcome of FACTS 001, CONRAD, as co-licensee of the product, may seek regulatory approval of tenofovir gel.
+The most studied ARV-based vaginal microbicide is tenofovir gel, which although found safe and moderately effective in reducing HIV risk in women who used it before and after vaginal sex in a study called CAPRISA 004, was found not effective in follow-up studies, VOICE and FACTS 001, due to low adherence to study products.

-MTN researchers are currently conducting a Phase II study of the reduced glycerin formulation of tenofovir gel among MSM and transgender women – the first ever of a rectal microbicide.
-The study, MTN-017, is taking place in Peru, South Africa, Thailand and the United States, including Puerto Rico.
-In another trial called MTN-014, being conducted among women in the United States, researchers are examining drug absorption patterns in both rectal and vaginal tissue when the gel is applied either vaginally or rectally.
+MTN researchers have completed enrollment of a Phase II study of the reduced glycerin formulation of tenofovir gel among MSM and transgender women – the first ever of a rectal microbicide.
+The study, MTN-017, took place in Peru, South Africa, Thailand and the United States, including Puerto Rico.
+Results are anticipated in early 2016.

 Why Do We Need Rectal Microbicides?